Information about Prasugrel

 Prasugrel is used for prevention of heart attack and stroke and heart attack.
 It reduces the risk of having another heart attack, stroke, or blood clots in stents, in a patient who has already undergone angioplasty due to severe heart-related chest pain (unstable angina) or heart attack.

 How prasugrel works

 Prasugrel is an antiplatelet medication.
-It works by preventing platelets from sticking together which decreases the formation of harmful blood clots.
-This lower the chance of heart attack or stroke.
+It works by preventing platelets from sticking together, thereby decreasing the formation of harmful blood clots.
+This lowers the chances of another heart attack or stroke.

 Common side effects of prasugrel